open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

 ```

 Both changes should be committed to your project.
-`pnpm install` install will automatically apply the patch to the package whenever possible.
+`pnpm install` will automatically apply the patch to the package whenever possible.
 If that fails, for example if the package is updated and has diverged, pnpm will report an error.
 You can then either re-implement the patch or drop it altogether.

 Note that you can also "augment" your patch if you need to; simply re-execute `pnpm patch` for that package.

+You can also use `pnpm patch` to change arbitrary file in a package (not only source code), for example you can change a package's metadata by editing the `package.json` file.

 ### Overriding a dependency